rybafish/rybafish.github.io/customKPI.md

         effective_allocation_limit
     from _sys_statistics.host_service_memory
 ```

+YAML files with custom KPI definitions must be stored in sql folder.
+When sub-folders created corresponding KPI groups will be created in KPIs table.

+One YAML file can have several custom KPIs but all coming from the same SQL statement.
+All KPIs have to have one type (host or service, see below).

 ## YAML file structure
 ### type
 Can only have one of two values: 'service' or 'host'